CloveTwilight3/doughmination.win/README.md

 - 👥 User management with multiple accounts support
 - 📱 Responsive design for mobile and desktop

-Currently optimized for dark mode.
-Light mode support is planned once stability is ensured.

 ## Hosting

-The site is hosted at [https://plural.clovetwilight3.co.uk](https://plural.clovetwilight3.co.uk)
+The site is hosted at [https://www.doughmination.win](https://www.doughmination.win)

 ## This is for: